romnn/microgpusim/WIP.md

 - today:

   - NOTE: change playground back to correct accelsim compat

+  - exec driven: ensure allocations are aligned! (otherwise that can negatively impact access performance)
+  - investigate (in this order)

+    - l1 accesses (transactions?)
+    - l1 reads
+    - l1 writes

   - understand the role of the l1 data cache, when is it used?
   - compute the expected values manually for vectoradd